Published February 12, 2016|3 min read

 make it hard for the cat to walk

-And other people say cat claw caps do none of those things!
-And that they’re great and they protect furniture and still allow the cats to do everything normally!
+Other people say cat claw caps do none of those things — and that they’re great and they protect furniture and still allow the cats to do everything normally!
 Plus, it’s cute, look at their pink little nails!

 Nope.
 I’m not a vet, but I think it’s pretty clear what’s happening here: Different cats have different experiences with the cat claw caps.
 Your cat might not react to them well, and another cat may be totally fine with them.

 However, I would categorize claw caps as a "last resort," that you should only really consider if you can’t train your cat in any other way.
 It’s still much more humane than the other last resort, declawing, which actually amputates up to one third of your cat’s front paws, and is considered by many, including the ASPCA and the Humane Society, to be animal cruelty.

 My favorite reality television star / cat expert / guitarist, Jackson Galaxy, has a great post on his site about teaching your cat not to scratch on furniture.
 Essentially, his advice boils down to two techniques:

 Give your cats dedicated cat furniture, such as scratching posts, cat trees and cat condos, that they scratch to their heart’s content.